gymreklab/cse284-spring20/cse284-spring20-syllabus.md

 ## Course Structure

 The course will consist of 5 modules.
 Each module will have a corresponding problem set due at the end of the module.
 Problem sets will be completed on JupyterHub, and will consist of a mixture of autograded programing assignments and short answer questions.
+We will occasionally have journal club discussions in class.
+For those discussions, you will be asked to submit some short answer questions before class.
-In addition, each student will work in a group to complete a final project, described below.
+Finally, each student will work in a group to complete a final project, described below.

 ## Course sessions
 Lectures are held MW 3:00-4:50 by Zoom.
 Class meetings will consist of two sections separated by a short 5 minute break.
 The first section will usually